Alexander Bernhardsson

-Alexander Olof Bernhardsson (born 8 September 1998) is a Swedish professional footballer who plays as a forward for club Holstein Kiel.
+Alexander Olof Bernhardsson (born 8 September 1998) is a Swedish professional footballer who plays as a forward for club VfL Wolfsburg and the Sweden national team.

 Club career

 On 22 January 2024, Bernhardsson signed a contract with 2.
 Bundesliga club Holstein Kiel until 30 June 2027.
+On 18 August 2026, he signed a three-year contract with fellow German side VfL Wolfsburg.

 International career

 Bernhardsson made his full international debut for Sweden on 9 January 2023, playing for 90 minutes in a friendly 2–0 win against Finland.

+On 12 May 2026, Bernhardsson was named in the Sweden squad for the 2026 FIFA World Cup.